matrix-org/synapse/UPGRADE.rst

 Synapse will expect these files to exist inside the configured template directory.
 To view the default templates, see `synapse/res/templates
 <https://github.com/matrix-org/synapse/tree/master/synapse/res/templates>`_.

+SMS
+---

+Following upgrade, the only way to maintain the ability to register via a phone number will be to continue to delegate SMS delivery via the matrix.org and vector.im identity servers.

+The ``account_threepid_delegates`` dictionary defines whether the homeserver should delegate an external server (typically an `identity server
+<https://matrix.org/docs/spec/identity_service/r0.2.1>`_) to handle sending password reset or
+registration messages via email and SMS.

+So to delegate SMS sending set ``account_threepid_delegates.sms`` to a base URL of an identity server in your homeserver.yaml.

+``
+account_threepid_delegates:
+    sms: https://example.com     # Delegate sms sending to example.com
+``

+Currently Synapse does not support a means to send SMS itself, and the matrix.org and vector.im identity servers will continue to support SMS until such time as it is possible for admins to configure their servers to send SMS directly.
+More details will follow in a future release.

+For more details on why these changes are necessary see (link to blog).

 Upgrading to v1.2.0
 ===================